Manager of Player Development (AZ, CO, HI, ID, NV, NM, OK, OR, TX, UT, WA)

 Phone: (719) 538-1108

-Joe Bonnett is a regional manager for USA Hockey’s American Development Model.
-He provides nationwide support for USA Hockey's age-appropriate skill development efforts, bringing more than 20 years of hockey coaching experience, including 18 seasons at the NCAA Division I level.
+As a manager of player development, Joe Bonnett provides nationwide support for USA Hockey's age-appropriate skill development efforts, bringing more than 20 years of hockey coaching experience, including 18 seasons at the NCAA Division I level.

 Prior to CC, Bonnett spent four seasons with Miami University, serving as recruiting coordinator and assistant coach working primarily with the team’s defensemen and special teams.
 Bonnett began his time at Miami as a graduate assistant, leading the RedHawks' video analysis and day-to-day hockey operations.